NingZhang-Git/NZ_website/index.md

 # <center> <b>Ning Zhang</b> </center>
 <!-- ### <center>Welcom to my personal webpage!</center> -->
 ## **About Me**
-I am a research based master student in the department of ECE at the University of British Columbia.
+I am a research based master student in the department of ECE at the University of British Columbia and my superviser is Lele Wang.
 I am fortunate to work with Lele Wang and Weina Wang on my thesis project.
 Prior to that, I obtained my Bachelor of Science in Physics from school of Poling at Nankai University in 2019.\
 [[MyCV]](assets/NingZhangCV.pdf)
 <br>
 **Contact**: ningz[at]ece[dot]ubc[dot]ca